temporalio/documentation-samples-go/sessions/README.md

 This application showcases the use of the Session APIs available in the Temporal Go SDK.

-The sample is contains information about usage code structure within the code comments.
+You can find information about usage and code structure in the code comments.

 # How to run